midlantica/LovelyBunchOfCoconuts/content/claims/universal_housing.md

 ---
-title: "Universal Housing"
+title: 'Universal Housing'
-claim: "Universal Housing"
+claim: 'Universal Housing'
-translation: "The government is your landlord."
+translation: 'The government is your landlord.'
 ---

 ## "Universal Housing"